-I had the honour of writing a 4 page article on finding the right jeans for your body shape for a brand new book called ‘Get It’ by Jacqueline Laurita and Jene Luciani which just launched this month!
+I had the honour of writing a 4 page article on finding the right jeans for your body shape for a book called ‘Get It’ by Jacqueline Laurita and Jene Luciani which just launched a while ago!
 It’s a whole women’s guide on shopping, beauty tips, wellness and more, which is amazing.
 This article I’m sharing with you now on finding your perfect jeans is in the book, but slightly re-worded and written out differently, so you should definitely go and check it out!
 You can buy it in the UK here and in the US here.

 All of us have different shapes, sizes and styles so finding the right pair of jeans can be a mammoth task.
 Luckily there are tips and tricks for each of you on finding the perfect pair of jeans and it couldn’t be simpler!
 All you need to do is follow a few of these steps and remember them when heading to the changing room of your latest denim department.
 It could save you a lot of time, stress and upset and hopefully help you in finding those long awaited jeans you have been looking for!